wp-plugins/adkingpro/readme.txt

 = I get an error saying the PDF can't be saved due to write permissions on the server.
 What do I do? =

 The plugin needs your permission to save the PDFs you generate to the output folder in the plugins folder.
 To do this, you are required to update the outputs permissions to be writable.
 Please see [the wordpress help page](http://codex.wordpress.org/Changing_File_Permissions) to carry this out

+--

+Have a question thats not listed?
+Get support either on the support forums here or at [@kingproplugins on Twitter](http://twitter.com/kingproplugins), [KingProPlugins on Facebook](http://facebook.com/kingproplugins) or [King Pro Plugins on Google+](https://plus.google.com/b/101488033905569308183/101488033905569308183/about)

+--

 == How To Use ==